bluehands/Carbon-Aware-Computing/README.md

 ### Registration

-To use the API, you have to register to the service submitting a valid eMail-Address.
+To use the API, you must register to the service submitting a valid eMail-Address.
 Please check the *register* endpoint in the Swagger UI.
 The API-Key is send to this email.
 We will use this address only to inform you about important changes to the service.

 ``` powershell
 curl -X POST "https://forecast.carbon-aware-computing.com/register" -H  "accept: */*" -H  "Content-Type: application/json" -d "{\"mailAddress\":\"someone@example.com\"}"